wsdmw1/MHFNet/README.md

 Quick Start Guide
-1. Clone the Project
+1. Clone the Project and Unzip

 2. Prepare the Dataset
   Configure your dataset directory or TXT file according to one of the two datasets.
 Baidu link: https://pan.baidu.com/s/1wbNaI1nDXQZAU9kQVvhAdQ?pwd=cvka, key: cvka

 3. Install Dependencies
-  (It is recommended to directly use the YOLOv8 environment that has already been set up on this computer, without the need to download again.)
+  (It is recommended to directly use the YOLOv8 environment，but need to download the pakeage of DCNv4.)

-  conda create -n pt121_py38 python=3.8
-  conda activate pt121_py38

-  conda install pytorch==1.12.1 torchvision==0.13.1 torchaudio==0.12.1 cudatoolkit=11.3 -c pytorch
+  install pytorch

   pip install -r requirements.txt